Uncle Fedya, His Dog, and His Cat: Fedya

 Uncle Fyodor (Дядя Фёдор), or Fedya for short ("Fedya" is a hypocorism of the Russian given name Fyodor) is the main character of the series.
 At the beginning of the first book he lives in the city with his parents Dima and Rimma.
 He likes animals, and often brings stray animals home to the disapproval of his mother who won't let him keep any pets.
 After meeting and yet another argument with his parents, he decides to leave home.
 At the end of Uncle Fedya, His Dog, and His Cat Fyodor's mother takes a liking to Matroskin the Cat.

 Uncle Fyodor is voiced by Maria Vinogradova in Soyuzmultfilm's series.
 His hair is blond in Ekran's films and red in Soyuzmultfilm's film series.

 Matroskin the Cat

 Matroskin the Cat (Кот Матроскин, матрос lit. seaman) is an anthropomorphic cat.
-He has a very economical, sensible, and rational personality, and he looks for financial benefits in everything.
+He has a very money-conscious, sensible, and rational personality, and he looks for financial benefits in everything.
 He used to live in the capital with the professor who studied the animal language.
 From professor Syomin, Matroskin learned to understand and speak the human language.
 He also learned to read, write and count.
 Matroskin becomes the housekeeper and the farmer in Uncle Fyodor's house.
 He has many interests and skills, including accounting, embroidery, cooking, baking, sewing, singing, playing the guitar, and reading.
 He takes care of their home economics.
 He calls "Matroskin" his "surname".
 He likes to tease Sharik, but generally treats him well, although he is often upset by Sharik's "uselessness".
 Matroskin the Cat is voiced by Svetlana Kharlap in Ekran's films and by Oleg Tabakov in Soyuzmultfilm's series.